-Choosing a substrate is one of the first choices you’ll make during planning.
+Choosing a wood substrate is one of the first choices you’ll make during planning.
 Medium Density Fiberboard, Plywood, and Particle Board are all high-quality choices that vary in attributes, appearance, and price.
-Here’s what you need to know about each substrate:
+Here’s what you need to know about each wood substrate:

 Medium Density Fiberboard